Asakusa

 1.Asakusa Anshin-ya

-With long lines that tend to form no matter the time of day, this popular shop can be called a new specialty of Asakusa.
-The irresistible aroma of spices paired with the crispy texture of their chicken makes it a truly indulging treat.
+With long lines that tend to form no matter the time of day, this place can be called a new specialty of Asakusa.
+The aroma of spices paired with the crispy texture of their chicken makes it a truly indulging treat.

 2.Asakusa Seisakusho Tempura Chips